Jayesh-Karma/ToastX/README.md

 ```

 ## 🎨 Customization
 ToastX supports various custom styles for complete flexibility.
-It is done in a sequence manner only using parameters to keep it simple.
+It is done sequentially only using parameters to keep it simple.
 The sequence for this parameters are in this way -